aditinpala/aditinpala/README.md

 - 📝Grad student at Syracuse University pursuing MS in Applied Data Science
-- 👨🏻‍💻I’m currently working as a Data Science Researcher at NEXIS, Syracuse University.
+- 👨🏻‍💻I’m currently working as a Data Analyst at iConsult Collaborative, Syracuse University.
 - 📫 How to reach me: Through my LinkedIn: www.linkedin.com/in/aditipala
 - ⚡ Fun fact: I am always 20 minutes early for everything :))